Master of Agricultural Sciences

 Where will this take me?

-There are a wide range of fields you can work in based on your educational or work background, and what you choose to study in the Master of Agricultural Sciences.
+There is a wide range of fields you can pursue based on your educational and work background, and what you choose to study in the Master of Agricultural Sciences.

 - Banking and rural finance: Help banks make smart lending choices and businesses make good investments using your knowledge of agricultural finance and economics.